ogamel/adaptive_genome/research_notes.md

 ([ref](https://stats.stackexchange.com/questions/489075/what-is-the-mean-absolute-difference-between-values-in-a-normal-distribution)),
 then switched to mean square difference, which is easier to relate to variance and std. dev.

+Trying with entire genome, the differential analysis differs by genome.
+Chromosomes 19 and Y both do poorly on differential analysis, where the discovered pattern is weaker, though still much better than mixing up the features.
+Chr_Y has very few CDS (86 vs the rest 3K-20K) so we can ignore it.
+Chr_19 has 12K CDS, but -0.317 score_mean vs
+the rest 0.333-0.768, It rms diff is 0.15, much higher than otherwise avg 0.05.
+Chr 20 also has 0.11 rms diff.
+Lowest is
+<0.02 rms diff
+Why would some chromosomes differ if it is essential to the variation mechanism?

 #### Non-CDS features
 Try outside CDS.
-- lnc_RNA: frame doesn't matter, because it is ill defined from the beginning of the feature
+- lnc_RNA: frame doesn't matter, because it is ill-defined from the beginning of the feature
     - even strand doesn't matter as much as it did before ... ... but then may be I need to redefine frame here?
     - to some absolute? - ft_start doesn't matter.
 Frame here not relevant
     - score: position and strand. count: position